John J. Crowley: Inyo Associates

+Death

+On Saturday 16 March 1940, Crowley attended the funeral of his friend Sister Anna in San Francisco.
+He then began driving back to Inyo County, intending to lead the 6:30AM mass in Death Valley the following morning.

+At about 3AM on the morning of 17 March 1940, Crowley was driving north along California State Route 14 near Inyokern when he hit a wandering steer and was deflected head on into an oncoming truck.
+Crowley died instantly.
+He was 48 years old.

+Legacy

-His efforts in the Eastern Sierra centered largely on enhancing tourism to the remarkable area, which includes the lowest geographical point, in Death Valley, and the highest point (at that time, among the 48 states), Mount Whitney.
-Nature lovers, campers, hikers, and sport fisher persons were addressed; stars in the many movies filmed in the area were engaged, etc. His remarkable achievements were the subject of an essay by Irving Stone in 1944, which was a featured article in The Saturday Evening Post.
+His efforts in the Eastern Sierra centered largely on enhancing tourism to the area, which includes the lowest geographical point, in Death Valley, and the highest point (at that time, among the 48 states), Mount Whitney.
+Nature lovers, campers, hikers, and sport fisher persons were addressed and stars in the many movies filmed in the area were engaged.
+His achievements were the subject of an essay by Irving Stone in 1944, which was a featured article in The Saturday Evening Post.